krakenrf/krakensdr_doa/README.md

 If the KrakenAndroid SSID is not detected, the Pi 4 will automatically revert to option 1, and create it's own hotspot without internet.

 3) **Connect to your own WiFi Network** If you are running the KrakenSDR at a fixed location, it makes sense to connect to your home/facilities WiFi network.
 There are two ways to do this.

-a) Either connect a monitor, and etc `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` in terminal.
+- Option A: Either connect a monitor, and etc `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` in terminal.
 In the entry where it says "MY_SSID" and "MY_SSID_PASSWORD" enter your own WiFi information there.
 If you are outside the USA, make sure to set your two letter country code on the top line too.
 Then press "CTRL+X", "Y", to save and exit.
-b) Add a wpa_supplicant.conf file in the boot drive of the image.
+- Option B: Add a wpa_supplicant.conf file in the boot drive of the image.
 You can do this by connecting your SD Card to a Windows machine, and opening up the boot drive that can be seen.
 In the boot drive we've left a file called "wpa_supplicant_example.conf".
 Make a copy of this file in the same directory, and rename it to "wpa_supplicant.conf".
 Now edit wpa_supplicant.conf with Notepad, replacing "MY_SSID" and "MY_SSID_PASSWORD" with your own WiFi information.
 If you are outside the USA, make sure to set your two letter country code on the top line too.
 Save this file.

-Now after performing either method a) or b) when you reboot the Pi 4 should automatically connect to your home WiFi.
+Now after performing either option a) or b) when you reboot the Pi 4 should automatically connect to your home WiFi.
 If the KrakenAndroid WiFi is present, priority will be given to that connection first, so be sure to turn your hotspot off if you want to connect to the fixed WiFi network.

 With this method you can then browse to http://krakensdr:8080 to load up the web interface.